chenxqdu/multillm-proxy-on-aws/README.md

 ```

-For deployment on ec2, log in from aws console ec2 connection with Session Manager
+For deployment on ec2, login from aws console ec2 connection with session manager then

 ```
 cd /home/ec2-user